 Stephanie Schriock currently serves as President of EMILY’s List.
 Schriock previously worked for the campaign of Sen. Al Franken (D-Minn.) campaign and as finance director for Democrat Howard Dean’s 2004 presidential campaign.

-Ellen Malcolm still serves as Chairman of the Board for EMILY’s List.
+Ellen Malcolm is chair of the EMILY’s List board of directors.
 Prior to EMILY’s List, Ellen worked as an organizer at Common Cause, served as press secretary for the National Women’s Political Caucus, and in 1980 served as a press secretary in President Jimmy Carter’s administration.
 In 2003, Ellen helped create America Coming Together (ACT), an AFL-CIO backed political committee for the 2004 elections, and in 2008 she was a co-chair for Hillary Clinton’s Presidential campaign.